Advanced Practice Initial Licensure Instructions

 Advanced Practice Registered Nurse Orientation

-Please email Chiquita Carter, ccarter@msbn.ms.gov to schedule your appointment with your name, email with the date of your choosing.
-Next available orientations are scheduled for August 30, 2023 and September 6, 2023.
-This orientation will be held virtually beginning at 9:00 am- 1:00 pm.
+Please email Joanna Carpenter, jcarpenter@msbn.ms.gov to schedule your appointment with your name, email with the date of your choosing.
+Orientations are offered 2-3 times per month and is held virtually beginning at 9:00 am- 1:00 pm.

 APRN QA/QI Examples